Plumber Resume Guide: North Carolina Edition (2026)

 Professional Summary Examples

-Dedicated plumbing apprentice with 2,800 documented hours of supervised experience in residential new construction and service repair.
-Proficient in copper soldering, PEX installation, and fixture rough-in techniques.
-OSHA 10 certified with strong mechanical aptitude and eagerness to advance toward journeyman licensing.
-Seeking position with reputable contractor to complete apprenticeship requirements.
+Dedicated NC Plumbing Technician with 2 years of supervised experience in North Carolina residential and commercial construction.
+Proficient in copper soldering, PEX installation, and fixture rough-in techniques under NC State Plumbing Code standards.
+OSHA 10 certified with strong mechanical aptitude and commitment to advancing toward Plumbing Class I license.
+Seeking position with reputable Triangle-area contractor to complete experience requirements.

-Licensed Journeyman Plumber with 7 years of progressive experience serving residential, commercial, and light industrial clients.
-Specialized expertise in medical gas systems, backflow prevention, and water treatment installations.
-Proven track record of completing projects on schedule with 97% first-time inspection pass rates.
+NC Plumbing Class I License Holder (#XXXXX) with 8 years of progressive experience serving residential, commercial, and healthcare clients throughout the Charlotte metro area.
+Specialized expertise in medical gas systems, backflow prevention (NC DEQ certified), and water treatment installations compliant with NC State Plumbing Code.
+Proven track record of completing projects on schedule with 96% first-time inspection pass rates.
 OSHA 30 certified with additional certifications in gas fitting and backflow testing.

-Master Plumber and Plumbing Superintendent with 18+ years managing complex installations across healthcare, hospitality, and multi-family residential sectors.
-Led teams of up to 25 tradespeople on projects exceeding $8M, consistently delivering quality work that meets code requirements and client expectations.
+NC Licensed Plumbing Contractor and Operations Manager with 17+ years managing complex installations across healthcare, hospitality, and multi-family residential sectors.
+Led teams of up to 24 tradespeople on projects exceeding $9M throughout North Carolina, consistently delivering quality work that meets code requirements and client expectations.
 Expertise in system design, project estimation, and workforce development.
 Seeking leadership role to leverage technical knowledge and management experience.

 Education & Certifications